Kruger National Park: Location and geography

-The park lies in the northeast of South Africa, in the eastern parts of Limpopo and Mpumalanga provinces.
-Phalaborwa, Limpopo is the only town in South Africa that borders the Kruger National Park.
+The park lies in the northeast of South Africa, in the eastern or lowveld region of Limpopo and Mpumalanga provinces.
+Three South African towns, namely Phalaborwa, Malelane and Komatipoort border the park, and due to their proximity to entry gates, often accommodate day visitors.
+In addition various lodges and conservation villages such as Shawu's Hills, Marloth Park, Mjejane, Ngwenya, Leopard Creek, Leopard Sands and Elephant Point also overlook the southern portion of the park.

 It is one of the largest national parks in the world, with an area of 19485 km2.
 The park is approximately 360 km long, and has an average width of 65 km.
 At its widest point, the park is 90 km wide from east to west.

-To the north and south of the park two rivers, the Limpopo River and the Crocodile respectively, act as their natural boundaries.
+To the north and south of the park, four eastward flowing rivers, the Limpopo, Luvubu, Sabie and Crocodile Rivers respectively, act as natural boundaries.
+Additionally the Olifants and Letaba Rivers traverse the park from west to east.
+The Olifants, besides forming the provincial boundary, essentially bisects the park and presents a distinct dividing line between two major ecological and vegetation zones.
 To the east, the Lebombo Mountains separate it from Mozambique.
-Its western boundary runs parallel with this range, roughly 65 km distant.
-The park varies in altitude between 200 m in the east and 840 m in the south-west near Berg-en-Dal.
-The highest point in the park is here, a hill called Khandzalive.
-Several rivers run through the park from west to east, including the Sabie, Olifants, Letaba and Luvuvhu while the Crocodile River (Mpumalanga) and Limpopo River run along the parks border.
+Some 65 km distant, the western boundary runs broadly parallel with this range.
+The park varies in altitude between 200 m in the east and 840 m in the south-west near Berg-en-Dal, where a granite inselberg, Khandzalive, forms the highest point in the park.

 The climate of the Kruger National Park and lowveld is subtropical/tropical, specifically a hot semi-arid climate (Köppen BSh).
 Summer days are humid and hot.
 The rainy season is from September until May.
 The Kruger National Park website lists September and October as the driest periods, culminating at the beginning of the rainy season late in October.
 Because the park spans 360 km from north to south, climate can vary throughout the park.
 Skukuza in the southern part of the park is about 2 to 3 C-change cooler throughout the year than Pafuri in the north, with significantly more rainfall.
+The Pafuri floodplain, at less than 300mm per annum, receives the lowest precipitation in the park, and the Pretoriuskop sourveld, at around 700mm per annum, the highest.